Honors Program Handbook

 - If you have multiple images in your thesis and the PDF file size is very large, consider including images in a separate map pocket in the bound thesis copy and uploading those images separately as supplemental material for Before you choose this option, however, you must discuss this with your thesis advisor and department to make sure that this is acceptable to them.

 - If you will include images, maps, photographs or illustrations in a map pocket in your bound thesis, you will need to decide the depth of the pocket so that the material can be inserted into it – either ½”, 1”, or 1 ½”. (a 100-page insert or less should only require a ½” pocket).
 You will be able to enter this information at the time that you order your map pocket, during thesis registration.
-Please refer to the thesis/essay printing and binding fees for the price of a map

 Thorndike Fund

-Students producing an art or film project are also eligible for this credit and may apply for it by submitting a Thorndike application form to the Registrar's Office by the April thesis registration deadline.
+Students producing an art or film project are eligible for this credit and may apply for it by submitting a Thorndike application form to the Registrar's Office by the April thesis registration deadline.
 Candidates producing an art or film project should contact the Registrar's Office for the application form.

 Contact Information